cs4372/ios-study-guide/basics/CameraRoll/CameraRoll.md

 ## How to access Camera Roll

-Add a new roll in Info.plist and add key "Privacy - Photo library Usage Description" and value.
+Add a new row in Info.plist and add key "Privacy - Photo library Usage Description" and value.

 ```
 class ViewController: UIViewController, UIImagePickerControllerDelegate, UINavigationControllerDelegate {